docsforadobe/javascript-tools-guide/2 - ExtendScript Toolkit/debugging-in-the-toolkit.rst

 You can debug the code in the currently active document window.
 Select one of the debugging commands to either run or to single-step through the program.

-When you run code from the document window, it runs in the current target application’s selected JavaScript engine.
+When you run code from the document window, it runs in the current target application's selected JavaScript engine.
 The Toolkit itself runs an independent JavaScript engine, so you can quickly edit and run a script without connecting to a target application.